-Welcome to the Chair for Process and Data Science
+Welcome to the Chair of Process and Data Science

 The Process and Data Science (PADS) group, headed by prof.dr.ir.
 Wil van der Aalst, is one of the research units in the Department of Computer Science.
 The scope of PADS includes all activities where discrete processes are analyzed, reengineered, and/or supported in a data-driven manner.
 Process-centricity is combined with an array of Data Science techniques.
 The group’s research and teaching activities can be characterized by the keywords: Data Science, Process Science, Process Mining, Business Process Management, Data Mining, Process Discovery, Conformance Checking, and Simulation.